Back to Blog

 • Granular targeting insight: Real‑time visibility into which industries, geographies, and organization sizes CL0P is actively extorting at any given moment.

-• Spike detection: Immediate identification of coordinated campaigns, such as the February 25, 2025 and November 2025 posting surges that align with major exploitation waves.
+• Spike detection: Immediate identification of coordinated campaigns, such as 2025-W09 (212 victims), 2025-W47 (62 victims), and 2026-W04/W05 (45 and 44 victims), year-week spikes that align with major exploitation waves.

 • Early warning: Victim announcements on CL0P's leak site often appear before public disclosure, regulatory filings, or service‑impact confirmation, giving defenders and third‑party risk teams an earlier signal that a given organization has been compromised.

-• Trend analysis: Continuous monitoring of changes in operational tempo, target selection, and geography—essential for understanding whether CL0P is ramping up, pausing, or shifting focus.
+• Trend analysis: Continuous monitoring of changes in operational tempo, target selection, and geography, essential for understanding whether CL0P is ramping up, pausing, or shifting focus.

 • Vulnerability correlation: Ability to correlate spikes in new victim postings with public disclosures and vendor advisories (e.g., MOVEit and Oracle EBS zero‑days), enabling faster assessment of which technologies are currently being weaponized.